 Here's my step by step guide to touring northern Spain by car.
 A car will give you much more flexibility.
 It's not that expensive, if you can drive a clutch.
 And it's perfectly safe and easy to drive, as long as you don't venture into a busy city center or a tiny medieval village with one way lanes.
 Most of the places on my itinerary can be accessed by bus, but it won't always be easy.

-Must See Sites and Villages on a Road Trip in Northern Spain
+Must See Attractions and Towns on a Road Trip in Northern Spain

 Day 1: Bilbao: Art and Starchitecture